hazelcast/hazelcast/docs/design/jet/023-jobupload.md

 | jobParameters |   List_String   | Argument passed when starting the job                            |

-Upon reception of uploadJobMetaData message, the server performs some validation rules.
-If any of them fail, a **JetException** is thrown.
-If all is well, server stores a new entry in the JobUploadStore class
+Upon reception of uploadJobMetaData message, the server performs validation.
+If any validation rule them fails, a **JetException** is thrown.
+If the message can be validated, the server stores a new entry in the JobUploadStore class

 **2. uploadJobMultipart message**